ask4gilles/fency/README.md

 It retrieves the MessageContext and checks if the message already exists.
 The unique message key is composed by the messageId and the consumerQueueName.

-If the message does not exist, the target method is invoked and the message is stored in Redis.
+If the message does not exist, the target method is invoked and the message metadata is stored in a datastore.

 If the message already exists, an error message is logged and the target method is not invoked.